mcdaley/mcdaley.github.io/_posts/2015-11-18-introducing-careerqb.md

 categories:         careerqb
 media_image:        "/images/posts/careerqb/2015-11-18/introducing-careerqb/job_search_new_icon_01.jpg"
 post_image:         "/images/posts/careerqb/2015-11-18/introducing-careerqb/job_search_new_570px.jpg"
+media_image_400px:  "/images/posts/careerqb/2015-11-18/introducing-careerqb/job_search_new_570px.jpg"

 excerpt_separator:   <!--more-->
 excerpt:            "Searching for a new job is a lot of work and can be very
                      stressful.
 It involves finding job openings, applying for jobs, preparing for interviews, and negotiating an offer.
 CareerQB is a new job search site with the goal of providing the tools to help you organize your job search so you can land your dream job."

+mobile_excerpt:     "Introducing CareerQB, a new job search site with the goal
+                     of providing the tools to help you organize your job search so you can land your dream job."
 ---